114bft68/old-website/README.md

-a website that's HIGHLY MOBILE-UNFRIENDLY\
+this website is highly mobile-unfriendly\
 https://114bft68.github.io/website